databendlabs/databend/docs/doc/09-faq/05-how-to-profiling.md

 ---
-title: How to profile Databend
+title: How to Profile Databend
 ---

 ## go pprof tool